 The next step is the kneading process (strictly no rolling pins here guys, so prepare to dig those knuckles in).

-Once you’ve managed to create a soft, airy and extremely pliable dough, it’s time to start the proofing process which should not be skipped.
-In essence, you should divide the dough into palm-sized lumps, place them on a lightly floured dish and cover them with a clean, damp tea towel.
+Once you’ve managed to create a soft, airy and extremely pliable dough, it’s time to start the proofing process which should absolutely not be skipped.
+In essence, you should divide the dough into palm-sized balls, place them on a lightly floured dish and cover them with a clean, damp tea towel.
 Proofing basically encourages fermentation of the yeast in the dough so it rises, producing a really light texture that bakes beautifully.

-However, if you really want to push the boat out for very little cost (just £29.99), I would advise investing in the new Ooni Stack, which is essentially a tower of three sealed glass chambers.
+However, if you really want to push the boat out for very little cost (just £29.99), I would advise investing in the new Ooni Stack (opens in new tab), which is essentially a tower of three sealed glass chambers.
 It’s a perfect place for proofing pizza dough because you can actually see the results of the rising yeast.
 After about an hour at room temperature, the dough will be of perfect consistency for the next stage – stretching.

 We can’t stress enough how important the stretching stage is and words alone cannot illustrate the difficult process of stretching so please study the hands of the pros – Youtube has a massive number of pizza dough stretching guides, as you'd expect.
 This is the one that came up top of the search results.